-Your baby’s growth rate will be high until six months after which it slows from six to 12 months, and comes down further from 12 to 18 months.
-So it is natural for your 16-month-old to eat lesser than what she used to eat around 12 months.
-She may not require so many calories.
+Your baby’s growth rate will be high until six months, slows down from six to 12 months, and comes down further between 12 and 18 months.
+So, it is natural for your baby of 16 months to eat less than what they used to eat at 12 months.
+This drop in the food intake could be due to a simple reason that the baby may not require so many calories (3).

-Temporary loss of appetite is common for teething babies, and usually gets resolved in two weeks.
+Temporary loss of appetite is common in teething babies, and usually gets resolved in two weeks.
 Your baby may eat less due to the pain caused by the teeth tearing through the gums.
-The discomfort increases when they eat food or feed from a bottle.
+The discomfort increases when they eat food or feed from a bottle (4).

-A sore throat caused by a strep throat or a viral infection can also be one of the reasons for loss of appetite in your baby.
-It can cause difficulty while swallowing.
-If a sore throat accompanies fever and swollen glands, you should immediately seek a healthcare provider’s help to get rid of the infection and increase your baby’s appetite.
+A sore throatiXPain or irritation in the throat which makes swallowing difficult caused by a strep throat or a viral infection can also be one of the reasons for loss of appetite in your baby (5).
+A sore throat can cause difficulty while swallowing.
+If it is accompanied by fever and swollen glands, you should immediately seek a healthcare provider’s help to get rid of the infection and bring back your baby’s appetite.

-Overheat can cause sweat and crankiness, makes him difficult to eat – thus affecting your little one’s appetite.
+Overheat can cause sweat and crankiness, which can make it difficult for babies to eat and affect their appetite.
 Though it is a common issue in hot weather, you can take the following measures to combat the problem:

 Your baby may not feel like eating when it is too hot and uncomfortable.
-So, you may take these steps to cool her down:
+So, you may take these steps to cool them down:

-- Dress your baby in a light cotton clothing and a cloth nappy that will not stick to her body.
+- Dress your baby in light cotton clothing and a cloth nappy that will not stick to their body.

-- Keep her in a breezy, shady and cool area.
+- Keep them in a breezy, shady, and cool area.

-- Give her a bath with lukewarm water.
+- Give them a bath with lukewarm water.

 - Cool your baby instantly using a tidy wet cloth.